SatyaRavada/Kabuto-Bot-Moderator-Bot-/README.md

 # Kabuto-Bot-Moderator-Bot-
-Automatically deletes the messages if it's toxicity value > 90% based on AI moderation.
+Automatically deletes the messages if it's toxicity value > current toxicity limit based on AI moderation.
 Requests:
 To kick a member use .kick @member,
 To ban a member use .ban @member,